ibm-mas/gitops-demo/README.md

 - Enable the ArgoCD Vault plugin
 - Configure ArgoCD authentication to your **Config Repository** using ${GITHUB_PAT}
 - Patch `openshift-marketplace` and `kube-system` namespaces to allow ArgoCD to manage them
-- Add `cluster-admin` access to openshift-gitops ServiceAccount (required for managing SecurityContextContraints)
+- Add `cluster-admin` access to openshift-gitops ServiceAccount (required for managing SecurityContextConstraints)
 - Create an ArgoCD project for Maximo Application Suite
 - Create the Maximo Application Suite **Account Root Application**